mrmans0n/smart-location-lib/README.md

 ### Stopping

-For stopping the location you could use the stop method.
+For stopping the location just use the stop method.

 ````java
 SmartLocation.with(context).location().stop();